onefishy/am207/index.md

 The following links provide access to: 1) lecture videos 2) lecture notes 3) lecture note summaries 4) in-class exercises and 5) homework.

-The Lecture video aims to cover high level ideas underlying the topic in question to help you build intuition and make connections between different ideas.
-There are many details that are necessary for gaining a deeper understanding of a subject and students are expected to study these in addition to watching the lecture videos.
-The notes for each lecture is a jupyter notebook (e.g.  lecture_1_notes.ipynb) and typically covers the topics addressed in the lecture videos in greater levels of detail.
-For each lecture, there is also a summary providing high level synthesis of topics covered in lecture as well as explorations of their broader social impact.
+Lecture videos aims to cover high level ideas to help you build intuition and make connections between different concepts.
+There are many details that are necessary for gaining a deeper understanding of a subject, and students are expected to study these in addition to watching the lecture videos.
+The notes for each lecture is contained in a `Jupyter Notebook` (e.g.  `lecture_1_notes.ipynb`), and typically cover topics addressed in lecture videos in greater levels of detail.
+For each lecture, there is also a summary providing high level synthesis of topics as well as explorations of their broader social impact.

 - [Week 1](./week1.html)
 - [Week 2](./week2.html)